580.691/491 Learning, Estimation, and Control

 Text book: Biological Learning and Control, Shadmehr and Mussa-Ivaldi

 The course introduces modern techniques in mathematical analysis of biomedical data.
-Techniques include maximum likelihood, estimation theory via Kalman equation, state-space models, Bayesian estimation, classification of labeled data, dimensionality reduction, clustering, expectation maximization, and dynamic programming via the Bellman equation.
+Techniques include maximum likelihood, estimation theory via Kalman equation, application of Kalman to Brain-Machine Interfaces, state-space models, Bayesian estimation, classification of labeled data, dimensionality reduction, clustering, expectation maximization, and dynamic programming and reinforcement learning via the Bellman equation.

 • Regression and maximum likelihood